 The North Carolina Main Street Program is a part of the North Carolina Department of Commerce.
 This human and reference center works to stimulate comprehensive revitalization utilizing the four-point approach.
 The four elements are: organization, promotion, design and economic restructuring.
 The Main Street Program is designed to improve all aspects of downtown, producing both tangible and intangible benefits.

-Other regional partners we have worked with include:
+Other regional partners our Main Street Advisory Board has worked with include:

 - North Carolina Tobacco Trust Fund (NCTTFC)